FPittelkow/mono-pub/README.md

 ``mono-pub open post`` opens the draft folder in the configured editor.
 (Projects ans music follow the same pattern)

 ## Release
-Drafts that are marked ``release: true`` in the frontmatter can be released.
+Drafts marked ``release: true`` in the frontmatter can be released.
 They will be verified and paths and links will be set for deployment.
-Also assists get copied to the assets folder respectively.
+Assets get copied to the assets folder respectively.
 Frontmatter will be stripped down.

 ## Publish
 ``mono-pub publish all`` will be send all files to the server via git.
 It is also possible to publish only post, projects and music.
 Use ``mono-pub publish post`` etc.

 - ``--no-git`` can be used to skip git operations.
-- ``--git`` only runs git add and commit and push.
+- ``--git`` only runs git add / commit / push.
 - ``--dry-run`` can be used to simulate the publish process through a local Jekyll server.